Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     | All single-use spells are lost the next time you foretell your Omens.

     | **Author of Fate**
-    | After foretelling a new set of Omens, but before your rest ends, you may spend three Omens to write a fragment of Prophecy.
-It could come in a vision, a dream, or a similar flash of inspiration.
-Your Prophecy adopts a style of writing or design unique to you, albeit not entirely within your control.
-It may be scribed on any appropriate surface or stationery, magicked as a pane of shimmering glass in the air, or shared at will as a vision.
-If destroyed as a physical medium, your Prophecy fragments inexplicably resurface after some time.
+    | After foretelling a new set of Omens, but before your rest ends, you may spend three Omens to discover and record a new fragment of your Prophecy.
-    | What the fragment of your Prophecy portrays is entirely at your GM's discretion.
-It is always at least somewhat important to your adventure as a whole, taking place at any point in your future.
-It may not be immediately comprehensible at the time of writing, whether through cryptic script or missing events.
-A piece of Prophecy without written text must have detailed imagery; a written Prophecy may have simpler imagery to accent it.
-Most importantly, your Prophecy is all but guaranteed to occur, and it must be delivered with such gravitas in mind.
-    | The second piece of Prophecy you write reduces your maximum Omens by 1, and the third reduces your maximum Omens to half.
+    | Whil the first piece of Prophecy you write incurs no penalty, the second reduces your maximum Omens by 1, and the third reduces your maximum Omens to half.
 You cannot write a fourth until you next level up, at which point all damage to your maximum Omens is removed.

   .. tab-item:: Rank 3